smarttradingindicators/Time-to-Buy-or-Sell-A.I/README.md

-# 🚀 Time to Buy or Sell A.I.
+# 🚀 Time to Buy or Sell A.I

 ![Buy or Sell Estimation](Time%20To%20Buy%20And%20Sell%201D.png)